meilisearch/integration-guides/guides/cypress.md

 ```
 _You might have some eslint error, please consult [next section](#cleaning) to remove errors_

-Before testing run your app using your starting script (for example`yarn start` or `yarn serve`).
-Following the above example i'm assuming it will be served on port `8080`, don't forget to change it with your port.
+Before testing, run your app using your starting script (for example`yarn start` or `yarn serve`).
+Following the above example, i'm assuming it is served on port `8080`, don't forget to change it with your port.

-Now lets run the tests in not-headless and watch mode so we can see what is happening:
+Now let's run the tests in not-headless and watch mode so we can see what is happening:

 ```
 npx cypress open
 ```

-This will open the following dashboard
+This will open the following dashboard.

 ![Cypress dashboard](../assets/screenshots/dashboard.png)